 SAO PAULO — Brazil's state-owned oil company has reduced its production targets and investments plans amid a drop in oil prices and a massive corruption scandal.

 Petrobras says in a statement released Tuesday night it will invest $98.4 billion between 2015 and 2019.
 This is almost 24 percent less than its original investment target of $130 billion announced last year.

 Petrobras cut its production target for 2020 by 3.6 percent to 2.7 million barrels a day.

-Prosecutors allege that over $2 billion was paid in bribes by businessmen to obtain Petrobras contracts, projects that then subsequently ballooned in costs.
+Besides the drop in oil prices, Petrobras is the focus of an investigation in which prosecutors allege that over $2 billion was paid in bribes by businessmen to obtain Petrobras contracts.
+These projects then ballooned in costs.
 Investigators also have said that some of the money made its way to the governing Workers' Party.